resurfaceio/logger-ruby/README.md

 ### Using API Directly

 Loggers can be directly integrated into your application if other options don't fit.
-This requires the most effort, but yields complete control over what details are logged, and where logged data is sent.
+This requires the most effort, but yields complete control over how usage logging is implemented.

     require 'resurfaceio/all'